connexcs/docs/docs/customer/customer.md

 1. Click the **`Recalc CDR`** button.
 2. Fill the dialogue box.
 Here you can select the day, maximum duration:
+3. Click **`Save`**.

    ![alt text][recalc]

-3. Click **`Save`**.

 ### Packages

 To add customer packages and quantities:

 1. Click the **`+`** button.
+2. Select package duration, quantity, cost, and frequency, click the drop down arrow in the Package field.
+3. Enter desired Quantity.
+3. Enter the Start Date, and End Date if desired.
-2. Fill in the dialogue box with relevant details.
-Checking **Auto Decrement** will debit the package amount from the customer account depending on the quantity.
+3. Selecting **Auto Decrement Credit** will debit the package amount from the customer account based on the quantity entered above.
 3. Click the **`Save`** button.

 ![alt text][customer-package]

-To choose package duration, quantity, cost, and frequency, click the drop down arrow in the Package box.

-![alt text][customer-package1]

 ### Invoices

 The **Invoices** tab displays a record of invoices sent to the account.
+These can be automatically generated.
+You can also add extra lines, packages, minutes, and so on.
 Clicking the entries will display more detailed information.

 ### Contracts

- The **Contracts** tab shows a listing of provider contracts associated with the active customer account.
+The **Contracts** lists provider contracts associated with the active customer account.
 Select the records by clicking their names to see more details.

+This is used then you want new customers to agree to certain conditions before they can dial.
+The Grace Date allows the customer to demo the service until the set date, at which time they will need to agree to the contract to continue using the service.

+### Documents

+The **Documents** section is used to collect various files from the customer.
+Some examples are CLI verification, copy of a phone bill, or some means to verify identity such as a passport.
+Creating and saving a new entry here will send an alert to the customer letting them know they need to provide the requested document.
+This can be uploaded from the customer site, then accessed here for review.

 [customer-dashboard]: /customer/img/33.png "Customer-Dashboard"